Beards In The Great Outdoors: Pros and Cons

 It sounds sort of gross at first but your sebaceous glands produce oil to moisturize your skin.
 Beards help trap those oils keeping your skin from getting overly dry.

 Beard moisturizers you’ll likely use in grooming will help protect your skin as well.
-Beard oils will soften your facial hair and nourishing the skin beneath.
+Beard oils will soften your facial hair and nourish the skin beneath.

 Beards Protect Against Sun Damage